Joseph L. Harsh Scholar Award

 SHAF hopes this funding will promote research on unresolved issues concerning the campaign.
 If a scholar does not have a topic in mind, suggestions can be provided by SHAF.

 Application Procedures & Timeline

-1. Applicants must submit a brief statement of a project, a research methodology and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
-They will also provide a brief resume’ emphasizing their historical and research credentials.
+Applicants must submit a 200-word abstract stating the thesis for the research project, a research methodology and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
+They will also provide a brief résumé and two letters of recommendation emphasizing their historical and research credentials.

-3. Applications should be submitted by mail to SHAF, P.O.
-Box 550 Sharpsburg, MD 21782 or emailed through our website, SHAF.org.
-All applications must be received by March 1, of each year.
+Applications should be submitted by mail to SHAF, P.O.
+Box 550, Sharpsburg, MD 21782 or emailed through our website, www.shaf.org, and must include two letters of recommendation.

 Eligibility for the award is open to all persons.
 Applicants need not be enrolled in any school, but must provide evidence of their ability to perform the research required for completion of the project.